urbit/docs/docs/hoon/twig/limb/wing.md

 It may be slightly hard to follow the formal definition above.

-Intuitively that Hoon wings are written in the opposite order from attribute dot-paths in most languages.
+Intuitively, Hoon wings are written in the opposite order from attribute dot-paths in most languages.
 Hoon `a.b.c` is Java `c.b.a`; it means "a within b within c."